Keats/tera2/README.md

 - Collect all functions/filters/macro call/includes/tests and make sure it's all available at compile time
 - Pre-compute hashes for all keys used in the templates somehow? runtime phf?
 - Pre-render macro calls without arguments?
-- Have a global map of filename -> hashmap<name, compiled_macro_def> rather than being on a template?
-Issues for reporting though since you need to load the right source code